fluencelabs/examples/marine-examples/README.md

     println!("cargo:rerun-if-changed=src/main.rs"); // <- 4
 }
 ```
+and add `marine-rs-sdk-test` to build-dependencies section of `Cargo.toml`:
 ```toml
 [build-dependencies]
 marine-rs-sdk-test = "0.4.0"
 ```
 So, what do we see here:
 1. We created pairs (name, description) for services
 2. We checked if we are compiling to wasm32 target.
 It is needed when service and tests are in one crate: `build.rs` runs before the crate compilation, and it depends on compilation result.
 So, we work around this issue using that service is compiled to wasm32 and tests are compiled to the native target: we generate `marine_test_env` only when we are compiling to non-wasm target.
 This will not work great if you need to compile service to non-wasm target not only for tests.
-Another possibility is to use a separate crate for tests.
+Another option is to use a separate crate for tests.
 3. We pass services, generated file name, and path to the build.rs file to the generator.
 The last argument will always be `file!()`.
 4. We signal when to re-run `build.rs`.
-This part must be customized for every project.
+This part must be customized for every project: for the projects where tests are in a separate crate, `build.rs` must be re-run when wasm files or `Config.toml` are changed.

 Then we need to actually write a test in the `src/main.rs`:
 ```rust